Skip to content

 Catalog

-AGS is the fifth specification in the SaaSquach AI Labs architectural catalog:
+AGS is the fifth specification in the SaaSquach AI Labs architectural catalog, which now spans nine specs:

-Together they form the six-way failure attribution dictionary (bad customer data / bad world data / bad reasoning / bad evaluation / bad scoring / bad governance) documented above.
+Together they form the ten-way failure attribution dictionary (bad customer/tool data / bad world data / bad reasoning / bad evaluation / bad scoring / bad governance / bad continuity / bad grounding / bad or missing registry / bad or unbounded execution) documented above.
 Each spec plants a flag at a different layer of the agent-architecture stack.

 Author